thelokeshgoel00/setu_se_project/README.md

    docker-compose down
    ```

+### Default Admin Credentials

+When running the application with Docker, a default admin user is automatically created with the following credentials:

+- **Username**: admin
+- **Email**: admin@example.com
+- **Password**: Admin@123

+You can use these credentials to log in to the admin interface.
+You can change the default from docker-entrypoint.sh file

 ### Building and Running Without Docker Compose

 If you prefer to use Docker directly without Docker Compose: